 The depot plays a central role in a public transport company.
-Depot workers ensure that vehicles are ready in good time for operation the following day.
+Depot workers ensure that vehicles are ready to pull-out when they need to.
 Obviously, this applies also to electric buses.

 Charging can therefore only be controlled in a smart way if the charge management system is connected to the depot management system.
-This is because it is the depot management system that holds the required information on the blocks scheduled for the following day.
-To effectively ensure all vehicles are charged to their capacity, the charge management system requires information on energy demands and pull-out times.
+This is because it is the depot management system that holds the required information on the blocks scheduled for the following day as well as the charging amount needed.
+This includes not only the defined energy demands but also current information like the weather forecast.
+By charging to all vehicles according to actual demand, the reliability of service is consistently maintained.
+Of course, the charging plan will be adapted corespondingly to balance the load and avoid charging peaks based on the new requirements.

+MOBILE-DMS considers the condition of the actual vehicle, like the aging status of its battery, for vehicle assignment and adaptation to the charging plan to further increase reliability over time.

+To effectively ensure all vehicles are charged to their capacity, the charge management system requires information on energy demands and pullout times.
 This helps staff to assign the charging slots and times, avoiding expensive peak loads.
 It is not reasonable to transfer this data manually, and once you have an e-fleet of any significant size, it is not even doable.

+Block optimization

-Feedback into block and duty building If the interaction between depot and charge management systems reveals that not all blocks can be completed as planned, MOBILE-DMS will adjust the blocks and even generate additional blocks and duties for the next operating day, which are subsequently transmitted to the Intermodal Transport Control System.
-Block optimization From an economic point of view, the operating times of e-buses should be as long as possible.
+From an economic point of view, the operating times of e-buses should be as long as possible.
 For this reason, careful consideration must be given to how they can be appropriately put into operation on longer blocks.

 The focus here should be on those aspects that have the biggest influence on energy consumption and consequently the vehicle's range.
-The topology of the route, the number of stops and starts, the individual driving style, the size of the battery and the outside temperature on that given day are some of the essential factors to consider.
+The topography of the route, the number of stops and starts, the individual driving style, the size of the battery and the outside temperature on that given day are some of the essential factors to consider.

 A suitable planning tool must take all these parameters and many more into account, e.g. the locations of the charging stations.
 It should also feature powerful optimization algorithms which allow to play through different scenarios to help determine the most appropriate variant at the end of the optimization process.

-The specific range The bus type specific range can be calculated based on battery capacity and energy consumption per kilometer and minute, with due consideration to other influencing factors.
+The specific range

+The bus type specific range can be calculated based on battery capacity and energy consumption per kilometer and minute, with due consideration to other influencing factors.
 Aside from the factors already mentioned, the time of year has a strong impact on energy consumption.
 A reduced need for air conditioning and heating means vehicles can cover greater distances on a full charge in spring and autumn, which indicates that seasonal planning is essential.
 It is the only way to ensure the stability of the blocks and services.

+Factors that influence the blocks